penumbra-zone/web/apps/dex-explorer/README.md

   * `PENUMBRA_GRPC_ENDPOINT`: the URL to a remote node's `pd` gRPC service
   * `PENUMBRA_INDEXER_ENDPOINT`: the URL to a Postgre database containing ABCI events
   * `PENUMBRA_INDEXER_CA_CERT`: optional; if set, the database connection will use the provided certificate authority when validating TLS
-  * `NEXT_PUBLIC_CHAIN_ID`: the chain id for the network being indexed, controls asset-registry lookups
+  * `PENUMBRA_CHAIN_ID`: the chain id for the network being indexed, controls asset-registry lookups
-  * `NEXT_PUBLIC_CUILOA_URL`: the URL for a block-explorer application, for generating URLs for more block/transaction info
+  * `PENUMBRA_CUILOA_URL`: the URL for a block-explorer application, for generating URLs for more block/transaction info

 ## Name